Multi-activity Influence and Intervention: Introduction

-However, to the best of our knowledge, the previous literature has only analysed interventions in a single activity.
+However, to the best of our knowledge, the previous literature has only analysed characteristic interventions in a single activity.
 Therefore, this is the first attempt in including interventions into a multiple activity network model.
 Our paper follows and extends the methodology in \cite{ggg} to analyse a novel set of issues that appear only in the setting with multiple activities.
 For instance, we study the effects of restrictions on the planner's intervention space, and highlight the importance of cross-activity interdependence in shaping the optimal interventions.
 Our paper and \cite{ggg}, together, provide a more complete theory about targeting interventions in networks with complex interactions across agents and across activities.

-The remainder of this paper proceeds as follows.
-Section \ref{sect-2} describes the model and introduces our notation.
-Section \ref{sect-3} solves the model, and Section \ref{sect-4} discusses the welfare implications.
-Section \ref{sect-5} examines the effects of changes in the parameters, and Section \ref{sect-6} explores some extensions to the base model.
-Section \ref{sect-7} concludes the paper.
-Appendix \ref{sect-A} contains the proofs of our results, and Appendix \ref{sect-B} examines a generalization including cross-activity spillovers.
+The remainder of this paper is organized as follows.
+Section \ref{sect-2} introduces the model, as well as the key assumption and notations used in this paper.
+Section \ref{sect-3} solves for the equilibrium and analyses some comparative statics.
+Section \ref{sect-4} broadens the scope of the model by considering a case where the planner is limited in its interventions, and Section \ref{sect-5} explores several other extensions which apply the model in different contexts.
+Finally, Section \ref{sect-6} concludes the paper.
+Appendix \ref{sect-A} presents some preliminary mathematical results, and Appendix \ref{sect-B} provides the proofs of the results presented in this paper.